objectpartners/rancher-vault/README.md

 The `VAULT_CLUSTER_ADDR` environment variable is then set to a default value of `https://${IP}:8201`.
 Both the protocol and port can be overridden by supplying `VAULT_CLUSTER_ADDR_PROTO` and `VAULT_CLUSTER_ADDR_PORT` environment variables respectively.

+## Using

+This repo is published to Docker Hub as `objectpartners/rancher-vault`